Gabrielle Brooks

-Gabrielle teaches at Nottingham Trent University.
-She leads the cross-pathway theory module History, Context and Near Future of Photography.
-Her teaching brings critical theory into dialogue with creative practice, with a focus on inclusive pedagogy, speculative thinking, and the changing role of the image in contemporary culture.
+Brooks is currently a Lecturer in BA (Hons) Photography at Nottingham Trent University, where she teaches across all years of the programme and leads the cross‑pathway theory module History, Context and Near Future of Photography.
+Her teaching brings critical theory into dialogue with creative practice, with a focus on inclusive pedagogy, speculative approaches, and the changing role of images in contemporary culture.

-She holds an MA in Contemporary Photography: Practices and Philosophies from Central Saint Martins and a BA in Photography from NTU.
-Her work has been exhibited nationally and internationally, and she has delivered public talks and workshops through a range of cultural and educational institutions, bringing her practice into dialogue with wider audiences.
+She holds an MA in Contemporary Photography: Practices and Philosophies from Central Saint Martins, UAL, and a BA (Hons) in Photography from Nottingham Trent University.
+Her work has been exhibited nationally and internationally, and she regularly delivers public talks, workshops, and collaborative projects with cultural and educational organisations.

 Selected Work & Activities